 The Current Procedural Terminology (CPT) coding guidelines state that the code selected must be the most accurate description of the service provided and be consistent with coding conventions and guidelines.
 Individuals responsible for coding should carefully review their coding books, including any coding guidelines, notes, instructions, or other explanatory statements.
 These may be printed under subsections, headings, subheadings, or before and after codes.
 The physician also should know the bundling and unbundling rules used by CPT, commercial payers, and the Centers for Medicare & Medicaid Services.

-ICD-10 Implementation: The Department of Health and Human Services has announced that the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM), will be implemented in the United States on October 1, 2014.
-After September 30, 2014, ICD-9-CM codes will no longer be reportable.
-As additional updates and resources regarding this change become available, they will be posted here.
+ICD-10 Implementation: The International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM), implementation in the United States has been delayed due to congressinal action until October 1, 2015.
+ACOG believes Fellows need to remain prepared for this change, and will continue to provide resources such as workshops, newsletters, and alerts regarding the new timeline.
+As additional updates and resources regarding this change become available, they will be posted at the link below.

 ACOG Coding Quick Glance Guides: (scroll past physician script to reach coding information)

 Click here to register for ACOG’s coding e-newsletter.